DashboardCode/BsMultiSelect/README.md

 * no rtl (right to left) - as the whole Boostrap 4;

-* no max selected, no "no result" message on empty filter, no ajax or json as source
+* no max selected, no "no result" message on empty filter, no ajax as source (but js object coule be a source)

 * no smart disabling on mobile devices (do it manually)